AgateChain/AgateInterface/README.md

 ## Other functions
-`pywaves.setNode(node, chain, chain_id)`  set node URL ('http://ip-address:port') and chain (either 'mainnet' or 'testnet', or any other chain, if you also define the chain id)
+`pyagate.setNode(node, chain, chain_id)`  set node URL ('http://ip-address:port') and chain (either 'mainnet' or 'testnet', or any other chain, if you also define the chain id)

-`pywaves.setChain(chain, chain_id)`  set chain (either 'mainnet' or 'testnet', or any other chain if you also supply the chain id)
+`pyagate.setChain(chain, chain_id)`  set chain (either 'mainnet' or 'testnet', or any other chain if you also supply the chain id)

-`pywaves.setOffline()`  switch to offline mode; sign tx locally without broadcasting to network
+`pyagate.setOffline()`  switch to offline mode; sign tx locally without broadcasting to network

-`pywaves.setOnline()`  switch to online mode; sign tx locally a broadcast to network
+`pyagate.setOnline()`  switch to online mode; sign tx locally a broadcast to network

-`pywaves.validateAddress(address)`  checks if the provided address is a valid Waves address
+`pyagate.validateAddress(address)`  checks if the provided address is a valid Agate address

-`pywaves.setMatcher(node)`  set matcher URL ('http://ip-address:port')
+`pyagate.setMatcher(node)`  set matcher URL ('http://ip-address:port')

-`pywaves.setDatafeed(node)`  set datafeed URL ('http://ip-address:port')
+`pyagate.setDatafeed(node)`  set datafeed URL ('http://ip-address:port')

-`pywaves.height()` get blockchain height
+`pyagate.height()` get blockchain height

-`pywaves.lastblock()` get last block
+`pyagate.lastblock()` get last block

-`pywaves.block(n)` get block at specified height
+`pyagate.block(n)` get block at specified height

-`pywaves.tx(id)` get transaction details
+`pyagate.tx(id)` get transaction details

-`pywaves.symbols()` get list of symbol-asset mapping
+`pyagate.symbols()` get list of symbol-asset mapping

-`pywaves.markets()` get all traded markets with tickers
+`pyagate.markets()` get all traded markets with tickers

-`pywaves.{SYMBOL_NAME}` get predefined asset for the specified symbol (pywaves.WAVES, pywaves.BTC, pywaves.USD,...)
+`pyagate.{SYMBOL_NAME}` get predefined asset for the specified symbol (pyagate.AGATE, pyagate.BTC, pyagate.USD,...)

 ### Default Fees
-The fees for waves/asset transfers, asset issue/reissue/burn and matcher transactions are set by default as follows:
+The fees for agate/asset transfers, asset issue/reissue/burn and matcher transactions are set by default as follows:
 * DEFAULT_TX_FEE = 100000
 * DEFAULT_ASSET_FEE = 100000000
 * DEFAULT_MATCHER_FEE = 1000000